doubleSlashde/KeepTime/README.md

 Create projects and choose if they are counted as 'work time'.
 Select the project you work on.
 Before you switch the project, write a comment on what u did.
 Change the project.
 Repeat.

+KeepTime can connect to [Heimat](https://heimat-software.com/) so you can import Heimat projects and sync your tracked time back to Heimat.
+Details: [heimat.md](readme/heimat.md).

 ## Usage

 ### Main view: